microsoft/azure-maven-plugins/docs/web-app-samples.md

 - Web App on Linux
 - Using Java 8
 - Using FTP to deploy an executable jar file to `/site/wwwroot/` directory in your Web App server
   > Note: Please make sure your jar file name is `app.jar`, this is the name that Web App server will search and execute.
 - Add Application Settings to your Web App
-> Note: Currently we need to make sure the `JAVA_OPTS` contains `-Djava.security.egd=file:/dev/./urandom`, otherwise the Web App might not successfully start up.

    ```xml
    <project>